 In the previous article, I told you about the fuel efficiency of our horses, using a hybrid car analogy.
 Unfortunately, I won't be as anecdotal in this article but I'll try to illustrate where I can.
 So last time we learned that higher intensity work will use more of our horse's petrol: glycogen.
 And that glycogen is a depletable fuel source that c...

 This is the first in a series of articles I wrote for the EGB endurance magazine in 2023.
-I have added it as a blog as well for you to enjoy and use I (well, really hubby and me 😉 ) bought a new car.
-Our older (very fuel-efficient) diesel needed replacing and we got a hybrid.
-Not one of those plug-in ones, but one that will load up its own ba...
+I have added it as a blog as well for you to enjoy and use.
+You can find all follow up articles in the Free GE Community, so have a look there for a lot of information.
+I (well, really hubby and me 😉 ) bought a new car.
+Our older (very fuel-efficient) diesel n...

 What a year.
 What a horse!A total of 8 rides ( 9 ride days) and 460 km (the most she's ever done), nearly 9000m (!!) elevation including the Golden Horseshoe 80 km and Red Dragon 80 km!
 In 2022 I have solely focused on competing Asphodele Larzac, my small (but huge ) amber champagne part bred Arab mare.
 So why is she both small ...